Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Linear Absorption Spectrum

+which is a superposition of the two peak signals with amplitudes $\mathcal{A}^{\mathcal{S}}_{B_\parallel}$ that effectively incorporate interference effects: The first term on the right hand side of \cref{eq: amplitude} comprises the amplitude -- present without applying an in-plane magnetic field -- that is redistributed among the two spin-hybridized resonances; the second term originates from interference between the transmitted field and the incident optical field; the third term that scales with $\Lambda_{B_\parallel}$ (defined in \cref{app: absorption spectrum}) arises from interference between the two spin-hybridized resonances.
+This formula provides a motivation for experimentalists to fit their spectra with a pair or Lorentzians.
+Its derivation is discussed in App. \ref{app: absorption spectrum}.

 We depict in \cref{fig: spectrum MoSe2} the linear absorption spectra \cref{eq: analytical absorption spectrum} of monolayers MoSe$_2$ (left) and MoS$_2$ (right) encapsulated in h-BN for three in-plane magnetic field-strengths around the spin-bright 1s-orbital state.
-From top to bottom, we vary the non-radiative linewidth, which describes the regime of a radiatively-limited linewidth up to a regime, where phonons gain a dominating influence (100\,K) \cite{Selig_2016}.
+From top to bottom, we vary the non-radiative linewidth $\hbar \gamma_{\text{nrad}}^{b/d} = \hbar \gamma_{\text{nrad}} $, which describes the regime of a linewidth that is dominated by reradiation up to a regime, where phonons gain a dominating influence (100\,K) \cite{Selig_2016}.
+Additionally, we display the two individual resonance components ($\mathcal{S}=1$ and $\mathcal{S}=-1$) from \cref{eq: analytical absorption spectrum} at 30\,T. We chose an h-BN-embedding because it enables high-purity samples with comparably small linewdiths \cite{shree2018observation,cadiz2017excitonic,ajayi2017approaching}.

-To obtain \cref{fig: spectrum MoSe2}, we adjusted the excitonic energies according to recent PL experiments with dark-bright splitting of 1.45\,meV in the optically bright MoSe$_2$ monolayer \cite{Lu_2020,Robert_2020} and dark-bright splitting of 14\,meV in the optically dark MoS$_2$ monolayer \cite{Robert_2020}.
+To obtain \cref{fig: spectrum MoSe2}, we adjusted the excitonic energies according to recent PL experiments with dark-bright splitting of 1.45\,meV in the optically bright MoSe$_2$ monolayer \cite{Lu_2020,Robert_2020} and dark-bright splitting of 14.5\,meV in the optically dark MoS$_2$ monolayer \cite{Robert_2020}.
 We calculated the Coulomb enhancement $\sum_\textbf{q} \varphi_{1s, \textbf{q}}^{* \, K, \uparrow, \uparrow}$ in \cref{eq: excitonic Rabi energy} mediated by the excitonic wave functions as solutions of the corresponding Wannier equations and the transitions dipole moments with $\mathbf k\cdot\mathbf p$-parameters according to Refs.~\cite{dipole,Kormanyos_2015}.
 All parameters are provided in \cref{tab:parameters} in the appendix.